 The Company has adopted a Remuneration and Nomination Committee Charter which is available for inspection on the Company's website.
-The Remuneration and Nomination Committee Charter includes details of the structure and the responsibilities of the Committee.
-It also states that the Remuneration and Nomination Committee must meet at least once a year.
-The Board confirms that they have met during the reporting period to undertake the responsibilities of the Nomination Committee.
+The Remuneration and Nomination Committee Charter includes details of the structure and the responsibilities of the Committee, which are currently performed by the Board.
+Responsibilities include the appointment of new directors and developing, implementing and reviewing processes to address succession issues and to ensure that the Board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to be an effective decision-making body and discharge its duties and responsibilities effectively.
+It also states that the Remuneration and Nomination Committee must meet at least twice a year.
+The Board confirms that it has met during the reporting period to undertake the responsibilities of the Nomination Committee.